Knots, figure of eight and double overhand knot for securing the end of a rope on a boat

 the Figure of Eight and the Double Overhand Knot.

 A Stopper knot is another MUST KNOW knot.
 The Figure of Eight and Double Overhand knots are used to stop the end of a line from coming out of a loop, padeye, pulley or anywhere else the end of the rope is threaded through.
 The knot makes a lump in the end of the line, that is too thick to go through the opening.
 When you're done you can untie the knot and put your rope away.
 I use them on the Tanzer to keep the jib sheets from coming out of a guiding block.
+It also makes it easier to hang on or catch a line that has slipped out of your hand.

 Figure of Eight Knot